GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/aws.md

 ### Create AWS Role
-Next create a role with the permissions you want to give people.
+Create a role with the permissions you want to give people.
 You can set whatever out of the box or custom policies you want and attach it to the AWS Role that you create.
-For example, you could have an admin role, power user role and a read only role with the appropriate policies attached.
-If you have questions about this, there are docs in AWS to help you do this.
+For example, you could have any of the roles like `admin`, `role`, `power` and `read only` with the appropriate policies attached.
+If you have queries on AWS Roles, please follow [AWS docs](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html)

  - Click on 'Create new role'
  - Select role type: